 Marketing leaders are increasingly frustrated by the amount of time they spend on busy work during the average workweek.
 Over half of CMOs interviewed preferred spending more of their time on strategy and operations.

-Prioritizing the most important KPIs across social networks, centralizing your reporting and social media analytics dashboard to get real-time updates, and automating your client reporting frees up countless valuable hours for higher-level tasks–ultimately generating more revenue for your agency.
+Prioritizing the most important KPIs across social networks, centralizing your reporting using social media analytics software to get real-time updates, and automating your client reporting frees up countless valuable hours for higher-level tasks–ultimately generating more revenue for your agency.